JulianSamarjiev/react-express-blog/README.md

 # React/Express - practice blog app

-An example React/Express app, with a database simulated by a static JSON file.
+An example React/Express app, with a RESTful API and a database simulated by a local JSON file.

-When you submit a new post from the form, currently you need to update the page to see the changes.
+Note: When you submit a new post from the form, currently you need to update the page to see the changes.

 ## Technologies used